-You may think that taking turmeric is helpful because it contains something called curcumin.
+Some people with ovarian cancer think that taking turmeric is helpful because it contains something called curcumin.
 Curcumin has been shown to have some anti-cancer effects when tested in laboratory experiments.
-However, there's no clear evidence to suggest that turmeric is helpful in stopping or treating cancer in humans.
+Despite this there is no clear evidence to suggest that turmeric is helpful in stopping or treating cancer in humans.

-It's perfectly fine to use turmeric in cooking (it's a main ingredient of curry powder) but you should speak to your treatment team if you want to use it for more medical reasons.
-It's understandable that you might want to try things that people claim could treat or cure the ovarian cancer but some turmeric supplements can be expensive and actually cause harm.
+It is perfectly fine to use turmeric in cooking (it is a main ingredient of curry powder) but you should speak to your medical team if you want to use it for more medical reasons.
+It is understandable that you might want to try things that people claim could treat or cure your ovarian cancer but some turmeric supplements can be expensive and actually cause harm.

 "I was lucky in many ways.

-The main hospital where I was treated referred me to a dietitian who sent me a booklet, gave me telephone advice and came to chat with me before I was discharged.
-I really appreciated the support and reassurance she gave me."
+The main hospital where I was

+treated referred me to a dietitian

+who sent me a booklet, gave me

+telephone advice and came to chat

+with me before I was discharged.

+I really appreciated the support and

+reassurance she gave me."